beckygit123/List-n-EZ/README.md

-# LystynZ-Agent 🛍️
+# Listi'n'EZ 🛍️

 Your AI assistant for reselling success!
-LystynZ-Agent helps with product descriptions, pricing strategies, customer service, and SEO optimization.
+Listi'n'EZ helps with product descriptions, pricing strategies, customer service, and SEO optimization.

 ## ⚠️ Important Note on Documentation